 How can you not be part of the chain of infection?
 Stay home, stay out of enclosed public spaces, maintain a personal space of 6 feet around yourself.

 For our pregnant readers, Just like your womb is a safe space for your baby to grow and develop, create a safe space for your health to be protected and nurtured.

 What do you mean stay home?

 Isolation: To separate a person from other people, to remain alone or apart from others.

-Quarantine: The isolation of a person who is sick/has a contagious disease.
+Quarantine: The isolation of a person who is sick or suspected of being sick.
 The purpose is to prevent the spread of the germ to other non infected people.
 The person is kept separate from other people until they are well.

 The person should: